LuKks/like-process/README.md

 - Exit with SIGINT: pm2 cluster.
 - Reload with SIGUSR2: native cluster, systemd, custom, etc.

-Also can send a signal to specific worker or single process.\
-When you do a reload in single process it's equal than doing an exit,\
+Reload in single process it's equal than doing an exit.
-otherwise will fork a new worker and when it's ready disconnect the old one.

 #### Optionally handle resources (interval, timeout, etc) with:
 - `'terminate'` and `'cleanup'` event.